holoviz/panel/examples/reference/custom_components/JSComponent.md

 ConfettiButton().servable()
 ```

-Use the `_import_map` attribute for more concise module references.
+Use the `_importmap` attribute for more concise module references.

 ```pyodide
 import panel as pn